Dushyant-Mahto/InquireMate/README.md

 ## Utilizing Realtime LLMs:
 InquireMate leverages the Realtime LLMs (Large Language Models) available through the LLM App to generate answers in real-time.
 When a student uploads a text file and submits a question, the system combines the uploaded content with the user's query and sends it to the LLM for analysis.
 The LLM processes the input data and generates a coherent response based on the context and the question asked.
 This real-time interaction enables students to receive immediate answers and insights from their text files, enhancing their learning experience and academic productivity.

+## Introduction to Pathway and Realtime Vector Indexing:

+Pathway is a powerful library for realtime vector indexing, enabling efficient retrieval of relevant information from large datasets.
+By indexing text data in vector space, Pathway facilitates fast and accurate querying, making it ideal for applications like InquireMate.

+## Integration of Pathway in InquireMate:

+InquireMate utilizes Pathway for realtime vector indexing of the knowledge base.
+When a user submits a question, Pathway indexes the uploaded text files and quickly retrieves relevant documents based on the query, enabling the application to generate accurate responses in real-time.

 ## Installation